OGStudio/openscenegraph-cross-platform-guide/1.3.InstallUnderWindows/README.md

   ![Screenshot](readme/f726.png)

-  Restart MSYS2 with administrative privelegies and run the following commands:
+  Restart MSYS2 with administrative privilegies and run the following commands:

   `cd /path/to/build/dir`